yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 Source: http://iiast.com/documents/Lesson13BasicPrinciplesofDMEed.pdf

-Each of the pulse is 3.5us pulse width each.
+Each of the pulses have a 3.5us pulse width.

 For X mode, the pulse spacing will be 12us.
 For Y mode, the pulse spacing will be 30us.